Garnishing a plate with plants and flowers isn’t just reserved for restaurant experiences.

 Suburban and rural foraging has become a popular way to incorporate ordinary plants and flowers into culinary delights, lifting the flavour and creating visual impact.
 Grow your own edible varieties or forage within your neighbour’s garden.
 As a general rule, avoid high-traffic areas or council maintained nature strips as plants are often sprayed.

-Try your hand at using edible flowers with this easy recipe of Tropical Ice Pops by Baker’s of Geraldine.
+Try your hand at using edible flowers with this easy recipe of Tropical Ice Pops by Barker’s of Geraldine.

 Use the flowers of culinary English Lavender to garnish a bowl of vanilla ice-cream.
 Its sweet fragrance will take your dessert to another level.